 The IHS, an agency within the Department of Health and Human Services (HHS), is responsible for providing Federal health services to American Indians and Alaska Natives (AI/AN).
 The mission of the IHS is to raise the physical, mental, social, and spiritual health of AI/AN.
-The IHCIA authorizes the IHS to administer programs that are designed to attract and recruit qualified Indians into health professions and to ensure the availability of health professionals to serve AI/AN populations.
+The IHCIA authorizes the IHS to administer programs that are designed to attract and recruit qualified individuals into health professions to ensure the availability of health professionals to serve AI/AN populations.
+Section 217 of the IHCIA authorizes IHS to administer the American Indians into Psychology Program.
+Within the Section 217 program, IHS provides grants to colleges and universities to develop and maintain psychology education programs and recruit individuals to become Clinical Psychologists who will provide services to AI/AN people.
+Psychology program scholarship grants may be used by the educational institution to provide scholarships to Indian students enrolled in clinical psychology education programs.
+According to the terms and conditions of the psychology program scholarship grant award, scholarship awards are for a l-year period; additional scholarship support may be awarded to each eligible student for up to four years (maximum).